chaos-mesh/chaos-mesh/doc/pod_chaos.md

 >
 > Chaos mesh does not currently support simulation injection of naked pods.
 And it only supports some specific pods, such as `deployment` 、`statefulset` 、`daemonset`.

-Pod chaos allows you to simulate pod faults, specifically `pod failure` and `pod kill`.
+Pod chaos allows you to simulate pod faults, specifically `pod failure` and `pod kill`. `pod failure` can be used to simulate a situation where a pod is down.
+And if you want to test if there are problems with scheduling, you can use `pod kill`.

 - **Pod Failure** action periodically injects errors to pods.
 And it will cause the pod to not be created for a while.
 In another word, the selected pod will be unavailable in a specified period of time.
-It can be used to simulate a situation where a pod is down.

 - **Pod Kill** action kills the specified pod (ReplicaSet or something similar may be needed to ensure the pod will be restarted).
-It can be used to test if there are problems with scheduling.

 ## Pod Failure Action